lnestelroad/Hermes/README.md

 A **_REQUEST_** command consists of a multipart message of 4 or more frames, formatted on the wire as follows:

-    Frame 0: Empty (zero bytes, invisible to REQ application) Frame 1: “DBPCCC01” (eight bytes, representing DBP Core Catalog/Client v0.1) Frame 2: Information request (printable string)
+    Frame 0: Empty (zero bytes, invisible to REQ application) Frame 1: 'u_U' (3 bytes for info request command) Frame 2: Service(s) info request (printable string)
-    Frames 3+: Request body (opaque binary)

 A **_REPLY_** command consists of a multipart message of 5 or more frames, formatted on the wire as follows:

-    Frame 0: Message Reply Address (from request message header) Frame 1: Empty (zero bytes, invisible to REQ application) Frame 2: “DBPCCC01” (eight bytes, representing DBP Core Catalog/Client v0.1) Frame 3: Information retrieval (printable string)
+    Frame 0: Message Reply Address (from request message header) Frame 1: Empty (zero bytes, invisible to REQ application) Frame 2: 'o_O' (3 bytes for info retrieval response) Frame 3: Information retrieval (serialized json object)
-    Frames 4+: Reply body (opaque binary)

 Clients SHOULD use a REQ socket when implementing a synchronous request-reply pattern.
 The REQ socket will silently create frame 0 for outgoing requests, and remove it for replies before passing them to the calling application.
 Clients MAY use a DEALER (XREQ) socket when implementing an asynchronous pattern.
 In that case the clients MUST create the empty frame 0 explicitly.

 The information request is either a specified services name or a list of currently active services available.
 Information that is not available should be responded with by an inactive warning.

-**DBP/Service**
+**DBP/Service Registration**

-DBP/Service is a mix of a synchronous request-reply dialog, initiated by the service node, and an asynchronous heartbeat dialog that operates independently in both directions.
-This is the synchronous dialog (where ‘S’ represents the service Service, and ‘B’ represents the broker):
+DBP/Service Registration is a strictly synchronous request-reply dialog, initiated by the service node.
+This is the synchronous dialog (where ‘S’ represents the service, and ‘B’ represents the broker node):

     S: READY
     Repeat:
         B: REQUEST
         S: REPLY
         ...

+A **_REGISTRATION_** request consists of a multipart message of 4 frames, formatted on the wire as follows:

+    Frame 0: Empty frame
+    Frame 2: 'UwU' (3 byte, representing REGISTRATION) Frame 3+: Service information (serialized json object)

+Service information shall consist of the services name, ip address, port, function, and heartbeat timing at a minimum.

+An **_UPDATE_** request consists of a multipart message of 4 frames, formatted on the wire as follows:

+    Frame 0: Empty frame
+    Frame 1: 'UoU' (3 byte, representing config update) Frame 2+: Updated values (serialized json object)

+An **_APPROVED_** reply consists of a multipart message of 6 or more frames, formatted on the wire as follows:

+    Frame 0: Empty frame
+    Frame 1: 'OwO' (3 byte, representing APPROVED) Frame 2+: Optional configuration changes

+An **_DENIED_** reply consists of a multipart message of 3 or more frames for unauthorized or unregistered services, formatted on the wire as follows:

+    Frame 0: Empty frame
+    Frame 1: '(O_O)' (one byte, representing DENIED) Frame 2+: Reasons for denial

+**DBP/Heartbeats**
+DBP/Heartbeats are a zmq independent messaging schema that uses raw UDP sockets to broadcast from the broker node and send one off's from the services top the broker.
+In the event of a missing beat, heartbeats will switch over to reliable TCP connections via req/rep zmq sockets.

 The asynchronous heartbeat dialog operates on the same sockets and works thus: